 Air miles are a simple concept that can still prove difficult for some to wrap their heads around.
 Fortunately, the truth is that air miles are only as complex as you make them.
 All that matters is what you want to get out of them.

-Here, we will just go over the basics of air miles, and the best ways to rack them up.
+Here, we will go over the basics of air miles and the best ways to rack them up.
 If you do a little due diligence, you can travel how you want by making your money work for you.

-If you have no interest in travel, whether for work or vacation, this guide is not for you.
-We are going to go over some of the best ways to build up your air miles.
-Like any kind of reward worth chasing, these methods will require some deliberate effort on your part.
+Suppose you have no interest in traveling, whether for work or vacation.
+This guide is not for you.
+We will go over some of the best ways to build up your air miles.
+Like any reward worth chasing, these methods will require some deliberate effort on your part.
 Thus, this article was meant for individuals that want to work towards more frequent travel.

-Don’t let that intimidate you though.
+Don’t let that intimidate you.
 Saving up air miles can be fun and easy!
-If you are a frequent traveler for either business or leisure purposes, then you will find information that is well worth making note of.
-This information can be easily applied to make your travel habits easier on your wallet.
+If you are a frequent traveler for either business or leisure purposes, then you will find information that is well worth making a note of.
+This information easily applies to make your travel habits easier on your wallet.

 Air miles are points that are used towards booking flights.
 They often go by other names, such as travel points or frequent flyer miles.
-Whichever way you choose to refer to them, they are the same thing.
-Air miles are a part of loyalty programs offered by various airlines and credit cards.
-Generally speaking, you can accumulate these points either by flying or by using specific credit cards, oftentimes for specific purchases.
+Whichever way you choose to refer to them, they are the same.
+Air miles are a part of various airlines and credit card loyalty programs.
+You can generally accumulate these points by flying or using specific credit cards, often for specific purchases.

 These are the basics of what air miles are.
 There’s more to it, but for now, this is all you need to know to start gaining some miles.